Who We Are

 We are pioneers who never forget.

 On September 11, 2006, we were the first In the nation to unveil a Global War on Terrorism monument listing the names of all the service members from the state of New Hampshire who have lost their lives in this conflict since 2001.
 Post 35 rededicates this monument each year on September 11, and sadly, adds the names of our newly fallen heroes.
+We do not simply talk about remembering our fallen heroes.
+We transform our words into action.

 Post 35 also honors our living veterans.
 Another one of our signature events is the Wounded Warrior “Hit the Beach” event, held the last Friday in August at North Beach in Hampton.
 This event features our Post and the local surf community, under the leadership of Post 35 Past Commander Ralph Fatello, taking our wounded warriors and their families into the ocean for a day and introducing them to surfing.
 All proceeds are donated to the Wounded Warrior Foundation.